zgulde/typedMessage/README.md

 ## [Demo][demo]

- This API you to quickly and easily create awesome-looking animated messages on your webpage.
+ This plugin you to quickly and easily create awesome-looking animated messages on your webpage.
 It animates a message one character at a time, creating a typewriter-style animation.

  Based on [Lea Verou's CSS typing animation][1].

 ## Quick Start

+This will show the message on the $display element when some-btn is clicked.

     var myTypedMessage = new TypedMessage($display, 'Hello, World');

     $('#some-btn').click(function(){
         myTypedMessage.show();
     });

-This will show the message on the $display element when some-btn is clicked.

 ## Overview